 Devin Kelly earned his MFA from Sarah Lawrence College and co-hosts the Dead Rabbits Reading Series in New York City.
-He is the co-author of This Cup of Absence and the forthcoming collection In This Quiet Church of Night, I Say Amen.
-He has been nominated for both the Pushcart and Best of the Net Prizes.
-He works as a college advisor in Queens, teaches poetry at Bronx Community College, and lives in Harlem.
+He is the author of the collaborative chapbook with Melissa Smyth, This Cup of Absence (Anchor & Plume) and the books, Blood on Blood (Unknown Press), and In This Quiet Church of Night, I Say Amen (forthcoming 2017, CCM Press).
+He works as a college advisor in Queens, teaches at the City College of New York, and lives in Harlem.

 Cassandra Leveille has room in her life for cats and not much else.
 She lives in Manhattan.